 Apart from that, layering helps manage temperature fluctuations throughout the day, especially when moving between different environments with varying temperatures.

-Natural fibres like cotton and linen are more breathable than synthetic materials like polyester or nylon.
+Natural fibers like cotton and linen are more breathable than synthetic materials like polyester or nylon.
 They allow for better flow of air, which can help regulate body temperature and minimize sweating during hot flushes.

 Synthetic fabrics, on the other hand, can trap heat and moisture, exacerbating discomfort during episodes.